quailyquaily/quaily-docs/docs/writer/payout-settings.md

 # Payout Settings

-Before earning revenue on [Quail](https://quaily.com), you need to provide tax information and set up a payout method in [Payout](https://quaily.com/dashboard/profile/payout).
+Before earning revenue on [Quaily](https://quaily.com), you need to provide tax information and set up a payout method in [Payout](https://quaily.com/dashboard/profile/payout).

 ## Provide Tax Information

-To earn revenue on Quail, you need to provide tax information according to the requirements of the tax authorities in the location of Quail.
-Quail will automatically deduct the corresponding taxes based on your revenue.
+To earn revenue on Quaily, you need to provide tax information according to the requirements of the tax authorities in the location of Quaily.
+Quaily will automatically deduct the corresponding taxes based on your revenue.

 **The required tax information includes**: